Polling in Tirol is located about 20 km in the west of Innsbruck in the beautiful Inntal valley.

 Altitude: 615 m asl

 At the bottom of the valley, the famous Inn cycle path runs across the village.
-This cycling route, extending from the Engadine in Switzerland to Passau in Germany, is very popular also with families, as it presents hardly any drop.
-Also for those who seek relaxation, Polling is an ideal holiday destination: the great scenery with lush green meadows, the clear mountain air, the Karwendel mountain chain and the Stubai Alps make your stay unique.
-Worth visiting is e.g. the local church, dedicated to the Saints Rochus and James.
+This 517 km long cycling route, extending from the Engadine in Switzerland to Passau in Bavaria, is very popular with families, as it presents hardly any drop.
+Also for those who seek relaxation, Polling in Tirol is an ideal holiday destination: the great scenery with lush green meadows, the clear mountain air, the Karwendel mountain chain and the Stubai Alps make your stay unique.
+Furthermore the village is located along the famous Camino de Santiago, also known as the Way of St. James.
+A station of this pilgrimage route is the local church, dedicated to the Saints Rochus and James.
 The latter is the advocate of pilgrims.

 Our recommendation: one of the event highlights of Polling is the “Kraumpuslaufen” (devils’ run), attracting a large number of visitors.
 Freezing?
 So have a cup of mulled wine!